-70% of the Final Mark is Based on Course Work
+70% of a Student's Final Mark is Based on Course Work

 - Students need to demonstrate achievement of all the overall expectations of the course.
 70% of the final mark in the course will be based on work done prior to the culminating activities.
 Evaluations that are late, missing, and/or incomplete will affect a student's 70% grade.
-See FHCI Evaluation Policy as printed in the Student Agenda Book for information about late, missed, and/or incomplete assignments. - Components of course work include, but are not restricted to: - ~ Inquiry writing about a multitude of topics throughout the course
+See FHCI Evaluation Policy as printed in the Student Agenda Book for information about late, missed, and/or incomplete assignments. - Components of course work include, but are not restricted to: